jalbam/nwjs_rpi/README.md

 NW.js port for Raspberry Pi
 =============================

 [NW.js (formerly node-webkit)](http://nwjs.io/ "NW.js web site") binary compiled for the **ARMv6** used by Raspberry Pi.
-It also runs on Raspberry Pi 2 and Raspberry Pi 3 since they are backward compatible with ARMv6.
+It also runs on Raspberry Pi 2, Raspberry Pi 3, Raspberry Pi 4 and Raspberry Pi 400 since they are backward compatible with ARMv6.
 Other compatible hardware should also be able to run this binary.

 ## Instructions